What Is the July Birthstone?

 The word ruby comes from the Latin word ruber, which means “red.”

-Early cultures believed that rubies held the power of life because of their red color being similar to the redness of the blood that flows through our veins.
-Additionally, experts consider the ruby one of the most historically significant gemstones as it is mentioned four times in the Bible in association with having qualities like beauty and wisdom.
+Early cultures believed that rubies held the power of life because of their red color.
+They thought the red was like the red blood that flows through our veins.
+In addition, gemologists consider the ruby to be one of the most historically significant gemstones because it’s mentioned in the Bible four times.
+The Bible associates the ruby with qualities like beauty and wisdom.
 In Sanskrit, a ruby is called ratnaraj or “king of precious stones” (“Ruby History and Lore”).

 Where Can You Find the July Birthstone?

 Myanmar is one of the oldest recorded sources of rubies.
-For more than five centuries, Myanmar has produced some of the most sought after rubies.
+For more than five centuries, Myanmar has produced some of the most valuable rubies.
 These rubies are vibrant red with “light-scattering inclusions” (“Ruby Birthstone”).

 Learn more about birthstones in our Birthstone Guide.